Rjrtgarcia/ConsultEaseFin/docs/user_manual.md

 - Run the BLE test script to verify functionality: `python scripts/test_ble_connection.py test`

 #### Central System Unresponsive
-- Wait a few moments for the system to respond
+- Wait a few moments for the system to respond.
-- If the touchscreen remains unresponsive, notify an administrator
+- If the touchscreen remains unresponsive, notify an administrator.
-- Press F11 to toggle fullscreen mode if the display is cut off
-- Press F5 to toggle the on-screen keyboard if needed
+- If the display appears cut off, the system should be configured for fullscreen via `config.json` (see `docs/configuration_guide.md`).
+Pressing F11 might toggle fullscreen in some desktop environments but is not the primary way to configure ConsultEase's display mode.
+- The on-screen keyboard should appear automatically when a text field is focused, based on the `KeyboardManager` and settings in `config.json`.
+If it does not:
+    - Ensure the correct keyboard programs (`squeekboard`, `matchbox-keyboard`) are installed and specified in `config.json`.
+    - Check application logs for `KeyboardManager` errors.
-- The system may require a restart
-- Check system logs for any error messages
+- The system may require a restart.
+Check system logs for any error messages.
-- If transitions between screens are not working properly, try restarting the application
+- If transitions between screens are not working properly, try restarting the application.
-- If the consultation panel is not refreshing, check the auto-refresh timer settings
+- If the consultation panel is not refreshing, check the auto-refresh timer settings (if configurable) or report it.

 #### Faculty Desk Unit Display Issues
 - Check the power connection